jarun/nnn/README.md

 #### customize nlay

-nlay is a tiny standalone media type *player* by itself.
+nlay is a tiny standalone text file and action handler.
 To know how to customize or extend its functionality, please visit [nlay on wiki](https://github.com/jarun/nnn/wiki/all-about-nlay).

 #### copy file path to clipboard